w3bdesign/todo-hooks/README.md

 - Adding Ant Design DatePicker for date selection
 - Replacing useState with custom React hooks
 - Separation of anonymous functions with functions in separate files
+- Replace prop drilling with React Tracked for global state

 ## Current features: